What is Shuttering?

-Wall Shuttering used for concreting of shear or RCC wall in dams, wing wall, basement RCC walls, etc. Wall shuttering made up of vertically arranged upright timbers to which plywood sheeting boards are nailed at the inner side.
+Wall Shuttering is used for concreting of shear or RCC wall in dams, wing walls, basement RCC walls, etc. Wall shuttering is made up of vertically arranged upright timbers to which plywood sheeting boards are nailed at the inner side.
 The upright timbers are diagonally braced with the help of boards at the sides.

 2. Beam Shuttering

 The beam is the most crucial structural member in RCC framed building.
 Beam shuttering has prefabricated shuttering includes sheeting bottom and side sheeting panels.

 The individual parts of the shuttering are manufactured based on the beam size.
 In the process of prefabrication of sheeting parts, table fabrication must be manufactured on-site where pouring of concrete to be done.
-These types of formwork specially made for beam construction work.
+These types of formwork are specially made for beam construction work.

 3. Foundation Shuttering

 Foundation shuttering is designed according to foundation type.
 The design of formwork for a foundation depends on foundation type like strip footing, combined footing, raft.

 Mainly there is a difference in the design for private foundations and formwork for strip foundations.
 The design of shuttering is estimated by the size, mainly by the height of the foundation.

 4. Column Shuttering